-Plain and simple, beets contains nitrates.
-Our body converts nitrates to nitric oxide, which is a vasodilation substance that opens blood vessels to move more oxygen and nutrients to working muscle groups.
+Plain and simple, beets contain nitrates.
+Our body converts nitrates to nitric oxide, which is a vasodilation substance that opens blood vessels to move more oxygen and nutrients to the working muscle groups.
 It helps us to do the same amount of work while using less oxygen.
 Or even better, doing more work while using the same amount of oxygen.
-Some studies have even found that after drinking a cup of beet juice, athletes can do the same work load utilizing almost 20% less oxygen.
-Its not exactly fair to say that beet juice will increase speed of power out put, but you can potentially do more work for the sam oxygen utilization.
+Some studies have even found that after drinking a cup of beet juice, athletes can do the same workload utilizing almost 20% less oxygen.
+It's not exactly fair to say that beet juice will increase the speed of power output, but you can potentially do more work for the same oxygen utilization.

 A fantastic 2017 meta-analysis found that "The available results suggest that supplementation with beetroot juice can improve cardiorespiratory endurance in athletes by increasing efficiency, which improves performance at various distances, increases time to exhaustion at submaximal intensities, and may improve the cardiorespiratory performance at anaerobic threshold intensities and maximum oxygen uptake (VO2max)."